Motion Keyframe Interpolation for Any Human Skeleton via Temporally Consistent Point Cloud Sampling and Reconstruction: Experimental Results

 \subsection{Datasets}

 To thoroughly evaluate the effectiveness of the proposed method, we conducted extensive experiments on the following widely used motion capture datasets: \begin{itemize} \item \textbf{LaFAN1} \cite{harvey2020robust} contains long, high quality motions in controllable video game character styles.
 The dataset was recorded on a large motion capture stage, and manually cleaned to production standards.
-The native skeleton of LaFAN1 contains 6 spinal bones, and 4 bones for each limb. \item \textbf{Human3.6M} \cite{h36m_pami, IonescuSminchisescu11} comprises 3.6 million motion frames.
+The native skeleton of LaFAN1 contains 6 spinal bones, and 4 bones for each limb. \item \textbf{Human3.6M} \cite{h36m_pami, IonescuSminchisescu11} comprises of 3.6 million motion frames.
 The motions captured in Human3.6M tend to be less dynamic, as they were recorded on a relatively compact 4x3m stage.
-Its native skeleton includes 5 spinal bones, 4 bones for each limb, and an additional finger bone for each hand. \item \textbf{CMU Mocap} \cite{cmu} is a diverse motion dataset encompassing 113 overlapping categories.
-It features a mix of static and dynamic motions, captured on a spacious 3x8m stage.
-The CMU skeleton is identical to that of Human3.6M, with the exception of the pelvis, which is divided into two symmetrical hip bones and a lower back bone. \end{itemize} For PC-MRL, we designated the CMU MoCap skeleton as $S_B$.
-Its native dataset is exclusively utilized for testing purposes; while LaFAN1 and Human3.6M are used simultaneously for training.
+Its native skeleton includes 5 spinal bones, 4 bones for each limb, and an additional finger bone for each hand. \item \textbf{CMU Mocap} \cite{cmu} is a diverse motion dataset encompassing 113 categories.
+It features a mix of static and dynamic motions, captured on a 3x8m stage.
+The skeleton is identical to that of Human3.6M, with the exception of the pelvis, which is divided into two hip bones and a lower back bone. \end{itemize} For PC-MRL, we designated the CMU MoCap skeleton as $S_B$.
+Its native dataset is exclusively utilized for testing purposes, while LaFAN1 and Human3.6M are used simultaneously for training.\footnote{The authors Clinton Mo, Kun Hu and Zhiyong Wang are signatories of the dataset licenses and produced all experimental results of the paper.
+Meta Inc. was not granted access to the datasets.}